 The primary medical provider will typically store a patient’s health history form.
 It must therefore indicate the identification details of the doctor, which include name, address, and contact information such as contact number and email.

-Since a medical history form will typically be filled out during a visit to the hospital or any other medical center, it must indicate the patient’s reason for the visit.
+Since such a form will typically be filled out during a visit to the hospital or any other medical center, it must indicate the patient’s reason for the visit.
 This section should capture the following information:

-- Current treatment: The general medical history form should also indicate any treatments or remedies the patient is taking to address their problem.
+• Current treatment: It should also indicate any treatments or remedies the patient is taking to address their problem.
 This includes prescribed and non-prescribed medications (over-the-counter drugs).
-The form should also state any other unrelated treatments the patient is undertaking, such as painkillers, supplements, diet tablets, suppressors, etc. This information is necessary as some medications are dangerous when mixed with other drugs.
+The form should also state any other unrelated treatments the patient is undertaking, such as painkillers, supplements, diet tablets, suppressors, etc. This information is necessary, as some medications are dangerous when mixed with other drugs.

 Patient’s past medical history

-The health history form should cover the patient’s previous medical details.
+The form should cover the patient’s previous medical details.
 These can be records of previous visits, examinations, symptoms, and other medical information.

-The general medical history form should record the following details of the patient’s past medical history;
+It should record the following details of the patient’s past medical history:

-- Herbal supplements: The form should list any herbal supplements the patient may be using.
-Herbal supplements are substances or products obtained from plants and their extracts such as oils, seeds, flowers, etc.
+• Herbal supplements: It should list any herbal supplements the patient may be using.
+Herbal supplements are substances or products obtained from plants and their extracts, such as oils, seeds, flowers, etc.

 The patient’s family medical history is essential for educated diagnoses.
 The patient needs to include any prevalent conditions, diseases, and medical complications prevalent in the family line.
 Only blood relatives such as parents, siblings, blood cousins, aunts, and uncles need to be indicated.

-Note that: Relatives such as in-laws, spouses, adopted relatives, and step-siblings should not be considered under family medical history.
+Relatives such as in-laws, spouses, adopted relatives, and step-siblings should not be considered family.

 Social behaviors that can potentially influence a patient’s health should also be stated.
 This includes behaviors such as smoking, alcohol drinking, occupations that would expose the patient to harmful substances, etc.